Improve Query Performance with GroupDocs.Search Java: Optimize Index & Search

 index.add("YOUR_DOCUMENT_DIRECTORY");

-Preparing Search Query
+Preparing the Search Query

 Step 4: Modify Special Characters